sbgraves237/acledr/README.md

 <!-- badges: end -->

-# acledr

 This “acledr” package contains vignettes, functions and data to analyze ACLED data, possibly combined with data from other sources.